fmuellr/SDG_bioinformatics/Introduction to Bioinformatics.md

-# 👆 Introduction to Bioinformatics
+# 👆 Introduction to Bioinformatics: The research data store and high performance computing

-An overview to setting up your computer for computational analysis in the Di Giovanni lab
+An overview to setting up your research data store account and using Imperial's HPC

 >  🛠️ Mac Version: Apple M1 Max, Ventura 13.5.1 // Oct 2023

-## The research data store and high performance computing

-### HPC account setup
+## HPC account setup
 Setting up your High Performance Computing account at Imperial is essential.
 This will allow you to carry out intensive and complex tasks using your laptop or computer without requiring high processing power.

 You will need to discuss setting up your account with your PI or a user who has admin authorisation to add you to the list.
 Simone already has an account **hpc-sdigiova**.
 If you are a post-doc, PhD, and research postgrad student, you will need to ask Simone to register you.
 This can be done by following the instructions for [Get Access](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/get-access/) under *Get access to High Performance Computing* and selecting *registering members of your group*.